Heavy-Tailed Linear Bandits: Huber Regression with One-Pass Update: One-Pass Heavy-tailed Linear Bandits

 \subsection{\hvtucb: Huber loss-based One-Pass Algorithm}

-The adaptive Huber regression method proposed by~\citet{NeurIPS'23:hvt-lb2} incurs significant computational burden in each round and requires storing all past data, which is impractical in real-world applications.
+The adaptive Huber regression method proposed by~\citet{NeurIPS'23:hvt-lb2} incurs significant computational burden in each round and requires storing all past data, which is less favorable in practice.
 Thus, we aim to design a one-pass algorithm for HvtLB based on the Huber loss~\eqref{eq:huber-loss}.

 For simplicity, let $z_t(\theta) \define \frac{r_t-\x_t^\T\theta}{\sigma_t}$, we introduce the loss function $\ell_t(\theta)$ based on~\eqref{eq:huber-loss} as follows,